The Best Drumsticks

-Buying drumsticks can become one of the most difficult parts of drumming if you don’t find the best drumsticks for you.
+Buying best drumsticks can become one of the most difficult parts of drumming if you don’t find the best drumsticks for you.
 The sticks you use affect everything from your comfort to your sound—and of course, there’s always the question of durability as well.

-This article is designed to help you weigh the pros and cons of some of the best drumsticks out there, to help you find both the best drumsticks across the board and the best drumsticks for your personal style.
+This article is designed to help you weigh the pros and cons of some of the best drumsticks out there, to help you find both the top drumsticks across the board and the best drumsticks for your personal style.
 Armed with the knowledge in this article, you won’t find yourself wasting money on replacement sticks as often, and you can focus on taking your playing to the next level and performing at your best every time.

 While this article is going to go into a lot of detail about the important characteristics of each of the top five drumsticks I’ve chosen to review for you, this table is the place to keep things simple.
 Here I’ve listed the most important factors in the decision of what drumsticks to buy—which drumsticks will be best for you.